 Cicada Medical | Plasma Arc | 2200 mW/cm² | 380–500 nm | Corded | 1 year |

-Note: This table is illustrative; actual models and specifications may vary.
+Note: This table serves as an illustration; actual models may vary.

-When comparing options, evaluate warranty coverage duration, availability and cost of replacement parts, and the manufacturer’s reputation for customer support.
+When comparing options, evaluate warranty coverage duration, availability, cost of replacement parts, and the manufacturer’s reputation for customer support.

 Best Practices for Using Dental Curing Lights